Linxius/UrbanScene3D/README.md

 This is the official repository of our ECCV22 dataset UrbanScene3D.
 Please refer to our [project page](https://vcc.tech/UrbanScene3D) for more information.

-The whole dataset can be download with [Dropbox](https://www.dropbox.com/sh/8g2urrij2fercko/AABi0GclI-f96uYsAdP0D0Yga?dl=0), [Google Drive](https://drive.google.com/drive/folders/1e91lEw56DUBbQgRTo48T3lVjo53SzEOd?usp=sharing), or [Baidu Yun](https://pan.baidu.com/s/1nqurXpbMzFo_-Cmf6eheOw?pwd=7zdg).
+The whole dataset can be downloaded with [Dropbox](https://www.dropbox.com/sh/8g2urrij2fercko/AABi0GclI-f96uYsAdP0D0Yga?dl=0), [Google Drive](https://drive.google.com/drive/folders/1e91lEw56DUBbQgRTo48T3lVjo53SzEOd?usp=sharing), or [Baidu Yun](https://pan.baidu.com/s/1nqurXpbMzFo_-Cmf6eheOw?pwd=7zdg).

 ## Simulator
-All the synthetic scene and the reconstruction of real scenes are included in the simulator.
+All the synthetic scenes and the reconstruction of real scenes are included in the simulator.
-Develop your own [Unreal Engine](https://www.unrealengine.com/) program to play with these scenes or install the [AirSim](https://microsoft.github.io/AirSim/apis/) plugin to capture your desired data.
+Develop your [Unreal Engine](https://www.unrealengine.com/) program to play with these scenes or install the [AirSim](https://microsoft.github.io/AirSim/apis/) plugin to capture your desired data.
-(Airsim use PlayerStart as origin.)
+(Airsim uses PlayerStart as the origin.)

+Open UrbanScene.uproject and rebuild the project.
+All the scenes are located in Contents/Maps in the Content Browser.

+The models of the large-scale virtual scenes are not provided due to the copyright issue and the textured meshes can not be exported from Simulator(UE).
+We provide [sampled points](https://github.com/Linxius/UrbanScene3D/releases/download/v0.0.1/UrbanScene3D-virtual_cities-sampled.7z) for them for evaluation purpose.

 ## Path format
 ```